FREQUENTLY ASKED QUESTIONS

 Do you accept Insurance?

 No, DPC excludes third parties (Insurance companies, Medicare) from the doctor-patient relationship.
 We do not submit bills to insurance companies for any services or time spent with patients/members.
 MarinoMedica endorses the non-profit medical cost sharing communities (CHM, MediShare, Sedera, etc) over traditional for-profit health insurance to maximize cost effectiveness in your medical care.
 Alternatively, MarinoMedica membership could be paired with a high-deductible health insurance plan.
+Superbills can be provided upon request for Members that would like to submit request for reimbursement from their HealthShare company.

 I have traditional insurance.
 Can I still be a member of MarinoMedica?